Thunderbird International Business Review

 For additional tools visit Author Resources - an enhanced suite of online tools for Wiley InterScience journal authors, featuring Article Tracking, E-mail Publication Alerts and Customized Research Tools.

-- Explanatory footnotes should be kept to a minimum and be numbered consecutively throughout the text.
-References should be made by the in-text form of citation.
-The reference list should include information for all sources cited in the article.
-Please complete references on a separate sheet at the end of the manuscript.
-References should be organized using the following style:
+Explanatory footnotes are discouraged and should be kept to a bare minimum and be numbered consecutively throughout the text with superscript Arabic numerals.
+Use in-text form of citation and include a reference list at the end of the paper.
+The reference list at the end of the article should include information for all sources cited in the article.
+The references should be listed in alphabetical order and should be complete, including all author's names and initials, the title of the paper, the year, page number, and publisher.
+Please complete references on a separate sheet at the end of the manuscript and organize using the following style:

 Hinterhuber, H.H. & Levin, B.M.
 (1997).
 Strategic network development—The european perspective.
 The International Executive, 39(3), 329–333.